hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Customers authenticate using OAuth2 and receive JWT access tokens.

-JWT is a good fit here because authentication can happen directly at the gateway.
-No need to query another service for every request.
+JWT is a good fit because authentication can happen directly at the API Gateway without calling another service for every request.

 For simpler integrations, API keys can also be supported.